SageTheWizard/Like-Rabbits/Readme.md

 # Like Rabbits
 At its core, this is a Genetic Algorithm
 It uses rabbits to simulate evolution to best fit their enviorment
+https://github.com/SageTheWizard/Like-Birbs-Classes See here for the progress on the class port to Java for the App!  . https://github.com/CTOverton/like-birbs See App progress here!
+Like Birbs!

 ## Current Features
 - Three premade rabbits (Fluffy, Ninja and Standard)